 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of creating it (the way a furnace does) which is why it can be used as a dual function system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
+It works by moving heat instead of generating it (unlike furnaces) which is why it can be used as a two way system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
 Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner